esohkevin/esohkevin.github.io/docs/about.md

 I am a PhD candidate in Human Genetics in the Division of Human Genetics at the University of Cape Town, South Africa.
-I work part-time as a Bioinformatician for the [GeneMAP](https://twitter.com/GeneMAPOfficial){:target="_blank" title="Genetic Medicin of African Populations"}
+I work part-time as a Bioinformatician for the [GeneMAP](https://twitter.com/GeneMAPOfficial){:target="_blank" title="Genetic Medicine of African Populations"}
 research group.

 I did my MSc studies in Bioinformatics and molecular biology in Kenya funded by [DELGEME](https://www.delgeme.org/){:target="_blank" title="Developing Excellence in Leadership and Genetics Training for Malaria Elimination in Africa"}.
 My [project](http://ir.jkuat.ac.ke/handle/123456789/5663){:target="_blank"}
-wa based on malaria genomics in Cameroon where I first characterized the [genetic structure of some Cameroonian malaria-endemic populations](https://www.nature.com/articles/s41598-020-79124-1){:target="_blank"}, and then I screened the genomes of the populations for markers of malaria susceptibility markers.
+was based on malaria genomics in Cameroon where I first characterized the [genetic structure of some Cameroonian malaria-endemic populations](https://www.nature.com/articles/s41598-020-79124-1){:target="_blank"}, and then I screened the genomes of the populations for markers of malaria susceptibility markers.
 The genetic strutcure study was published in